 - cube 5 (small): snacks

 Of course this will vary a bit from person to person.
-I found the important part was keeping my “teahouse clothes” separate from the clothes I trekked in, as they stayed clean and cozy!
+I found the important part was keeping my “teahouse clothes” separate from the clothes I trekked in, so they stayed clean and cozy!
 Now… onto the good stuff!

 Everest Base Camp Packing List: Bags and Backpacks

 If you’re on a guided trek, you only need to carry a day backpack.
 The bulk of your belongings will be in a waterproof duffel bag which your porter carries.
 Many tour companies provide you with a waterproof duffel bag – confirm whether you need to buy your own or not.

 →80-90L waterproof duffel bag: The bag your porter carries, which holds all your belongings. | Recommended: North Face Base Camp Duffel (size L), Patagonia Black Hole Duffel (100L), or TYTN Duffel Bag (cheapest option).

 →24-30L day backpack: A lightweight backpack to carry your trekking essentials.
 Get one with a waist strap and ergonomic fit to avoid injury.
 Recommended features include internal water bladder holder, side mesh pockets, and attached rain cover. | Recommended: North Face Recon Backpack (30L), or Osprey Sirrus Backpack (24L)